Universal-Team/Universal-Updater/README.md

 	<a title="Crowdin" target="_blank" href="https://crowdin.com/project/universal-updater"><img src="https://badges.crowdin.net/universal-updater/localized.svg" alt="Translation status on Crowdin"></a>
 </p>

-Universal-Updater is a homebrew application for the Nintendo 3DS with the intention to make downloading other homebrew simple and easy.
-No need to manually copy files or go through installation processes, as it does that all for you.
+Universal-Updater is a homebrew application for the Nintendo 3DS made with the intention to make downloading other homebrew be as simple as it can be.
+No need to manually copy files or go through installation processes, it does it all for you.

 ## Features

 - A store format with a concept similar to the Cydia Repositories
    - The default is [Universal-DB](https://db.universal-team.net)
    - Want to add more?
-Go to settings, choose "Select Unistore", click the + icon and select one from the list, enter a URL, or scan a QR code
+Go to settings, choose "Select Unistore", click the "+" icon and select one from the recommended list, enter a URL, or scan a QR code
 - Customization in sorting and display
    - Several sorting keys: "Title", "Author", and "Last Updated"
    - Direction can be Ascending or Descending